Dante Hughes

-Daymeion Dante Hughes (born August 21, 1985) is a former American football cornerback who played five seasons in the National Football League (NFL).
-He played college football for the University of California, Berkeley, and received consensus All-American honors.
-The Indianapolis Colts selected him in the third round of the 2007 NFL Draft, and he also played for the NFL's San Diego Chargers.
+Daymeion Dante Hughes (born August 21, 1985) is an American former professional football player who was a cornerback for five seasons in the National Football League (NFL).
+He played college football for the California Golden Bears, earning consensus All-American honors in 2006.
+The Indianapolis Colts selected him in the third round of the 2007 NFL draft, and he also played for the NFL's San Diego Chargers.